openintegrationhub/openintegrationhub.github.io/docs/Connectors/UpdateChecklist.md

 You can just copy and adjust a Dockerfile and existing component under https://github.com/openintegrationhub

-If the entrypoint is set to package.json, pelase make sure to add the necessary scripts there, as you can see in the general template:
+Importantly, the Dockerfile's entrypoint will need to point to ferryman's `runGlobal.js` script.
+An easy way to achieve this is to point your components npm start script to it, then simply call npm start from the Dockerfile.
+For an example, you can refer to the contacts adapter template:

 https://github.com/openintegrationhub/contacts-adapter-template/blob/master/Dockerfile
 https://github.com/openintegrationhub/contacts-adapter-template/blob/09965e800eb7dd934a73b218cffcd428ff8aca8e/package.json#L19

 ### IDs

-In order to identify data records across all the framework you will have to implement additional UIds:
+In order to identify data records across the framework you will have to implement additional UIds:

 ```
 /*